Charles1625/crop-production-ontology/README.md

 Data on the former is often neither directly, nor uniquely related to the latter.
 For example:

 - in spatial terms, operations and observations may relate to an area which intersects with that of the crop, but is not coterminous with it,
-- in temporal terms, the growth of the crop will be affected by soil type, and previous cropping.
+- in temporal terms, crop growth can be related to factors measured some time before the crop was established.

 However, the relationship between the crop and these data can be established via their Location.